Bigflo20/Structural-diversity-and-nutrient-dynamics/README.md

 11) Bivariate relationships analysis.

-To perform the analysis, use the dataset "data-flo"
+To perform the analysis, use the dataset "data-flo".
+It should be noted that only the four variables (cvdbh, cvheight, dens, rich) used in calculating the Vegetation Complexity Index (VCI) are provided as raw data; transformed values are provided for all remaining variables.